Live and Let Die (song): Release and aftermath

 "Live and Let Die" was previewed in the 1973 television special James Paul McCartney, which aired on 16 April in the United States and 10 May in the United Kingdom.
 In the segment, McCartney and Wings were shown performing the song in his studio, while clips of the film were shown, before the film's US theatrical release on 27 June.
 In his contemporary review of the single for the NME, Ian MacDonald wrote: "McCartney's fairly reasonable solution to the given problem 'Write, in less than 25 bars, a theme-tune for the new James Bond movie' is to 'Let It Be' for the first half, wailing absently and with a curious notion of grammar, about this 'ever changing world in which we live in', before sitting back to let a 3,000-piece orchestra do a man-in-the-street's impression of John Barry.
 It's not intrinsically very interesting, but the film will help to sell it and vice versa."

 Billboard's contemporary review called it "the best 007 movie theme" to that time and one of McCartney's most satisfying singles, by combining sweet melody, symphonic bombast and some reggae into one song.
 Cash Box said that the song was "absolutely magnificent in every respect".
 Record World predicted that it "should have a long chart life".

-"Live and Let Die" reached No. 1 on two of the three major US charts, though only reached No. 2 on the US Billboard Hot 100 for three weeks.
+"Live and Let Die" reached No. 1 on two of the three major US charts, and No. 2 on the US Billboard Hot 100 for three weeks.
 The single was certified Gold by the Recording Industry Association of America for sales of over one million copies.

 Sales of the single release and of the sheet music were "solid".
 The sheet music used the line "in this ever-changing world in which we live in" as part of the opening verse of the song.
 In the Washington Post interview more than 30 years later, McCartney told the interviewer, "I don't think about the lyric when I sing it.
 I think it's 'in which we're living', or it could be 'in which we live in', and that's kind of, sort of, wronger but cuter", before deciding that it was "in which we're living".